ADesprets/cp4i-install/README.md

 * IBM RedHat Openshift Kubernetes Service (ROKS)
 * IBM Cloud Pak for Integration (CP4I) on ROKS

+## Pre-requisites

+The following command line tools are used:

+* `bash`: Or equivalent (`zsh...`).
+Command lines in this document assume that a shell such as bash or zsh is used.
+If another shell is used, adapt the command if necessary.
+As well as standard shell tools: `sed`, `base64` ...
+* `curl`: HTTPS operations are executed using the curl command
+* `jq`: jq is used to parse JSON results
+* `ibmcloud`: The IBM Cloud CLI.
+* `oc`: The Redhat OpenShift CLI.
+* `docker`: The Docker CLI

 ## Preparation

 Create a folder for private files: